amirmasoudabdol/SAM/docs/design.rst

 -  ``side``, the side of the effect, positive or negative
 -  :ref:`more … exhale_class_class_submission`

+:note:
-**Note:**\ *``Submission`` is an abstract representation of the paper and publication and it does not try to closely resembles a full publication although it is possible to expand the list of parameters.*
+    ``Submission`` is an abstract representation of the paper and publication and it does not try to closely resembles a full publication although it is possible to expand the list of parameters.

 .. _design-researcher: